Ratusha (Ivano-Frankivsk): First couple of designs

 At the beginning the ratusz in Stanisławów was erected in the middle of a fortress which developed into the city of Stanisławów acquiring its city rights from Count Andrzej Potocki in 1662.
 It is not known exactly when the construction started, but the Ratusz was first mentioned to be built out of wood in 1666.
 Presumably that was a temporary structure as in 1672 it was replaced by a nine-story tall building made out wood and rock of the late Renaissance style.
 The building as it planned was used for meeting of the city administration and court as a town hall.
 The town hall was also used as an observation post.
 However, already in 1677, after the city withstood the Turkish siege it was simply disassembled.

 Some twenty years by the request of Józef Potocki a building of new Ratusz was initiated.
 For that purpose the architect Karol Benoe was invited, who finished the project in 1695.
 According to Kowalczyk, the architecture of that building was reminiscent with the style of Sebastiano Serlio.
 The new building was built after a similar Ratusz design in Husiatyn, only higher.
 In total the new building had nine floors.
 The Ratusz was topped with a small dome-type roof, on top of which was placed a sculptural ensemble of Archangel Michael who was defeating a serpent.
 In 1825 Archangel Michael was replaced with an eagle.
 On the level of a fifth floor on each of its tower four sides were placed clocks that every 15 minutes would engage a system of bells installed underneath the dome.
 The floor was encircled by an observation balcony.
 The second and third floors of the Ratusz were designated for the city administration while its first floor was leased for various trade shops (stores) which at some point accounted for up to 24.
 In the basement of the Ratusz was created a jail.

 There also was a single entrance from the western side through a gate upon which was placed a family coat of arms of Potocki.
-At the southern side was installed an iron statue of Jewish bread salesman with a sign "jeden grosz" to show how cheap bread is in the city.
-In 1801 the city's magistrate was evacuated from the building which was passed to the Austrian authorities.
+At the southern side was installed an iron statue of a Jewish bread salesman with a sign "jeden grosz" to show how cheap bread is in the city.
+In 1801 the city's magistrate was evacuated from the building, which was passed to the Austrian authorities.
 Since then the ratusz was used as a jail and a military clothing store.
 In 1825 a big storm torn away the sculpture of the archangel.
-On September 28, 1868 a great fire took place in the city.
+On September 28, 1868, a great fire took place in the city.
 Originating on the southern side it spread throughout the rest of the city burning down the ratusz as well.
 Out of the town hall was left only its steel framework.
-After 200 years the building was destroyed for the first time.
+After 200 years, the building was destroyed for the first time.